 If you’ve ever found yourself holding a single microphone with only one channel left on your interface to record drums, then you need to approach the process completely differently.

 It makes you approach the drums much differently than if you had all the tracks and microphones in the world.

 Tune the drums.
-A tight sounding, well-tuned heads placed well in a good sounding room will go a long way towards a great recording.
+A tight-sounding, well-tuned head placed well in a good-sounding room will go a long way towards a great recording.

 The Mic Placement

 Mic placement with only one microphone is obviously crucial.
 You want to pick up the whole drum kit somewhat evenly.
 If you place the mic too high or point it towards the cymbals, they will overpower your sound.
 Place it too low, and you’ll get too much power from the kick drum that creates a boomy sound that’s too kick-drum focused.

 A happy medium is somewhere in the middle, picking up everything evenly.

 Use a cardioid pattern if you don’t want extra room sound.
 You’ll inevitably get some, but with a directional pattern, the mic will focus more on the drums than the room.